 After isolating 250 State, county, and city respondents, Lazar designed and conducted a survey of personnel and employee relations officials in each of the 250 jurisdictions, including the 50 States and selected counties and cities, in order to learn about the nature and extent of jurisdictional employee drug testing programs.
+The survey was conducted in 1990.

-Statistical Analysis of Survey Results

-After collecting and tabulating the survey responses, Lazar extensively examined the resulting data via a number of statistical testing methods.
+Statistical Analysis of Survey Results After collecting and tabulating the survey responses, Lazar extensively examined the resulting data via a number of statistical testing methods.